ilikescience/ilikescience.github.io/_drafts/2019-01-21-pulse-check.markdown

 categories: writing
 og:
   title: How to take your team's creative pulse
-  description: A short exercise to find creative alignment
+  description: A short exercise to increase creative alignment
   image: /images/book-cover.png
   image_width: 1024
   image_height: 768
 updated: 2019-01-21
 ---

-Here's a scenario that frequently catches me off guard — it might sound familiar to you: I'm preparing for a design review, excited to share my work.
-I think I've really nailed it.
-But when I present to my stakeholders, and the response is brief:

 "Could we explore other options?"

-My head spins.
-I was _sure_ I had everything right.
-What did I miss?

-This stings.
-It's hard enough to hear a challenging response that you expected; to be caught off-guard is infinitely worse.

-I'd like to share a workshop I've designed to prevent these surprises on my own team.
+If you've been a part of design reviews, you've heard this question.

+When I hear it, my heart breaks.
+It tells me that my team is out of alignment.
+It means that the work I'm sharing isn't meeting everyone's expectations.

+To prevent .
 Using this format, I recently had 7 teammates share their thoughts on 25 different pieces of design.
-The results — both quantitative and qualitative — are helping us find the areas we are most aligned on, as well as those we need to find better common ground.
+The results, both quantitative and qualitative, tell us a lot.
+We're learning we're we're aligned, andwhere we need to find better common ground.

+I hope that this format helps your team avoid the friction of creative imbalance, too.

 {% include toc.html %}